-Research published by the Massachusetts General Hospital Division of Thoracic Surgery has demonstrated that patients undergoing a minimally invasive esophagectomy have fewer respiratory complications and a shorter length of stay, leading to a faster recovery.
+Research published by the Mass General Division of Thoracic Surgery has demonstrated that patients undergoing a minimally invasive esophagectomy (compared to standard open esophagectomy) have fewer respiratory complications and a shorter length of stay at the hospital, leading to a faster recovery.
 Research has further shown that results of standard and minimally invasive esophagectomies are equivalent in regards to oncologic outcomes or cancer survival.

 Historically, surgery has been used for certain non-cancer stages of Barrett's esophagus (high-grade dysplasia) in an effort to avoid operating on more advanced cancer stages of this disease.
-However, in the last five years, most high-grade dysplasia patients and even early cancer patients are treated with endoscopic therapy rather than surgery.
+However, in the last five years, most high-grade dysplasia patients and even early cancer patients have been treated with endoscopic therapy rather than surgery.

-The Mass General Barrett's Esophagus Treatment Center has expertise in both endoscopic forms of treatment (endoscopic mucosal resection, radiofrequency ablation, and cryotherapy) and surgical therapies (esophagectomy).
+The Mass General Barrett's Esophagus Treatment Center has expertise in both endoscopic forms of treatment (endoscopic mucosal resection, radiofrequency ablation and cryotherapy) and surgical therapies (esophagectomy).

 The decision to proceed with endoscopic therapy or surgery involves many factors including patient age, coexisting medical conditions and patient preference.
 At the Mass General Barrett's Esophagus Treatment Center, patients with HGD or early cancer are often evaluated by both gastroenterologists and surgeons to help make the most informed decision for each patient.